Gwinnett County Juvenile Court

 - Simple assault

 It is crucial that, when a parent or guardian is seeking legal advice and advocacy for their minor child, they choose one with experience in the type of offense for which they will develop an argument in court.
-For example, if the youth is accused of possession or distribution of a controlled substance, an attorney who specializes in drug charges would provide the best court defense.
+For example, if the minor is accused of possession or distribution of a controlled substance, a Gwinnett attorney who specializes in drug charges would provide the best court defense.

 Juvenile Court Lawrenceville GA Cases

 Although Juvenile Court Lawrenceville GA cases cover a range of different types of scenarios and legal infractions, they generally fall into three categories.

 - Minor Delinquency Cases: These are actions that would be criminally prosecuted if an adult committed them.

 - Dependency Cases: These cases involve minors who are abused or neglected by their parent(s) or guardian(s).
 The courts determine whether to remove the child from home.